 “Shall be filed” is defined as hand-delivered to the Yavapai County Clerk of the Board at the 1015 Fair St., room 310 Prescott Arizona location or the 10 South 6th St, room 201, Cottonwood location or if mailed to either address, postmarked by the United States Postal Service prior to the due date.
 Yavapai County does not accept appeals electronically or by fax.

-When filing an appeal you must provide a copy of the original petition that was submitted to the Assessor along with the Assessors Decision of Appeal that was mailed on July 7th and any documentation that you would like the hearing officer to consider (the Board of Equalization does not cross reference documentation with the Assessor’s office) for this part of the appeal.
+When filing an appeal you must provide a petition for review, any pertinent supplements and any documentation that you would like the hearing officer to consider (the Board of Equalization does not cross reference documentation with the Assessor’s office).

 If you are an agent filing for a petitioner you must provide an agent authorization form along with the appeal.

-Once your appeal has been properly received, the appeal will be transmitted to the SBOE who will calendar your appeal between the dates of August 25 – 29, 2014 and September 03-05, 2014.
-A notification will be sent to you by the SBOE, notifying you of the date, time and location of the hearing.
+Once your appeal has been properly received, the appeal will be transmitted to the SBOE who will calendar your appeal between the dates of November 10-14, 2014.
+A notification will be sent to you, notifying you of the date, time and location of the hearing.
 Once your hearing is scheduled, it cannot be changed.
 If you will be absent during the dates of the proposed hearings, please indicate what days you will be available for your hearing within the above scheduled date.
 Every effort will be made to accommodate your request for a specific date within the statutory time frame, but we cannot guarantee that a specific request will be granted.

 If you cannot make the hearing as scheduled, the hearing will be heard “On the Record”, and the Hearing officer will make a decision based on the information provided in the file, there for we recommend that any information you wish the Hearing Officer to review be submitted with the appeal.